 - 2 Tbsp granulated white sugar (can reduce to 1 Tbsp if you want less sugar)

 - 1 Tbsp bourbon whisky (optional)

 - 3 Tbsp butter

-- 1 cup of pecans, half of them lightly chopped, the other half whole
+- 1 cup pecans (110g), half of them roughly chopped, the other half whole

 1 If you are making the pie crust from scratch, make the pie dough at least an hour in advance of making the pie.
 To make the dough, put the flour, sugar, and salt in a food processor and pulse a couple of times to blend.

 Add half of the butter and pulse several times.
 Add the rest of the butter and pulse several more times, until the butter pieces are not bigger than the size of a pea.